aaronmaas/SpaceHub_simulation/README.md

 # SpaceHub_simulation
 Hot Jupiter Formation in dense star cluster

 This is only one simulation example of the N-body code SpaceHub to perfrom planet system scattering, https://github.com/YihanWangAstro/SpaceHub.
-The simulation was shown in the presentation MvSem Dynamics topic "Hot Jupiter Formation in dense star clusters".
+The simulation was shown in the presentation MvSem Dynamics of the paper "Hot Jupiter Formation in dense star clusters", https://arxiv.org/abs/2011.01236.

 Params used:
 - angles isotherm